As an industry that relies on the coming together of people, hospitality is one of those hit hardest by COVID-19.

 - Revising any Google My Business listings with opening hours and other important information

 - Keeping your online review system in check, e.g. making sure you are on TripAdvisor/Google/Trustpilot etc.

-- Keeping content flowing with links to industry-relevant articles, updates to events in the far future, and throwbacks to events/occasions at the venue.
+- Keeping content flowing with links to industry-relevant articles and updates

 Be the Voice

-“Whether that’s responding to social media enquiries or simply sending out positive messages, these little acts of kindness will help people remember you in the long term”
+“Whether you are responding to social media enquiries or simply sending out positive messages, little acts of kindness will help people remember you in the long term”

 Nick Wagg, All Points North

-“Now is a very troubling time for all businesses, but it’s also given us the gift of time – to review our assets and make improvements to SEO, website user experience and general brand reputation.”
+“Now is a very troubling time for all businesses, as they adapt, thrive and survive in the new normal.
+But it should also give us the opportunity to review our premises and assets, and make improvements to SEO, website user experience and general brand reputation.”

-“With reduced activity on day to day operations, use this time to stay proactive and engage with your customers through digital means,” Nick concludes.
+“With reduced occupancy likely to impact the sector for some time, use this period to stay proactive and engage with your customers, new and old, through digital means,” Nick concludes.

 Marketing Aspects Magazine thanks Nick Wagg for his contribution.